LKedward/fhash/app/3-custom-key-demo/index.md

 Custom key types can be defined simply by extension of the abstract `fhash_key_t` type defined in [`fhash_key_base`](../../src/fhash_key/base.f90).
-Extensions of this type must implement the `equals` and `hash` procedures.
+Extensions of this type must implement the `equals`, `hash` and `to_string` procedures.
 Optionally, you may also override the `fhash_key` interface with a helper function to generate a key from your custom type.

 To perform the hashing, the included `fhash_fnv` module provides the `fnv_1a` interface which supports default scalar characters and 32bit/64bit scalar/1D integers.